AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-mac/overview.md

 ![Exclusions](https://cdn.adguardvpn.com/content/kb/vpn/mac/exclusions_en.png)

-Next goes the *Exclusions* screen.
-AdGuard VPN has several features that make it unique, and one of them is definitely being able to switch between two exclusion modes.
-In the General mode, AdGuard VPN will run on all websites but the ones from the exclusions list.
-In the Selective mode, conversely, AdGuard VPN will run only on websites from the exclusions list.
-You yourself can decide where you want VPN to work.
+AdGuard VPN has several features that make it unique, and one of them is definitely *Exclusions*.
+By default, AdGuard VPN will run on all websites and in all apps but the ones from the exclusions list.
+But you can switch to the other mode, so AdGuard VPN will run only on websites and in apps from the exclusions list.

 ![Exclusions screen](https://cdn.adguardvpn.com/content/kb/vpn/mac/services_en.png)